islam-education/islam-education/docs/basic-knowledge/shahada.md

 The Shahada affirms:<br>
 - absolute monotheism<br>
-- rejection of all forms of idol worship<br>
+- rejection of all forms of idol worship <br>
-- acceptance of divine guidance through prophets </b>
+- acceptance of divine guidance through prophets <br>
   (like Muhammad, Jesus, Abraham, Moses, Noah, ...)<br>

 By sincerely affirming this belief, a person enters Islam and all their previous sins are forgiven.